redblade7/darkwebmysterybot/README.md

 Dark Web Mystery Bot can post directly to Mastodon and Pleroma instances and is great for use in an hourly cronjob.

-WARNING: Deep Web Mystery Bot may produce phrases which are only suitable for "free speech" instances.
+WARNING: Dark Web Mystery Bot may produce phrases which are only suitable for "free speech" instances.
 For "safe space" instances, an option is provided to exclude such possibilities, but there are still no guarantees.

 **REQUIREMENTS:**